ABOUT ANA HOMAYOUN

-Ana Homayoun is a noted teen and millennial expert, author, school consultant, speaker and educator.
+Ana Homayoun is a noted author, academic advisor, keynote speaker and educator.

-Ana is a graduate of Duke University, where she is on the board of the Duke Alumni Association, and holds a Masters in Counseling and Pupil Personnel Services Credential.
-She spent a considerable number of years volunteering as a camp counselor for children with chronic and life-threatening illnesses at the Hole in the Wall Gang Camp in Ashford, CT, and The Painted Turtle Camp in Lake Hughes, CA, both SeriousFun Network Camps.
+Ana is a graduate of Duke University, where she currently serves on the Duke Gardens Advisory Board, and also holds a Masters in Counseling and Pupil Personnel Services Credential.
+She is currently on the Board of Directors for Cristo Rey San Jose, a Jesuit high school that empowers students from historically excluded communities to seek academic, social and economic empowerment.
+She also spent a number of years volunteering as a camp counselor for children with chronic and life-threatening illnesses at the Hole in the Wall Gang Camp in Ashford, CT, and The Painted Turtle Camp in Lake Hughes, CA, both SeriousFun Network Camps.